-One frustrating dilemma that job seekers face is the needing to have experience to get a job.
+One frustrating dilemma that job seekers face is needing to have the experience to get a job.
 However, the primary way to gain experience is through having a job in the first place.
-This dilemma poses a barrier especially for recent college graduates looking for a place to start their career, those who are looking to switch careers, and anyone trying to climb the ladder of success in their current company.
+This dilemma poses a barrier, especially for recent college graduates looking for a place to start their career, those who are looking to switch careers, and anyone trying to climb the ladder of success in their current company.

 Your experience gained through earning a degree is not guaranteed to land you a job right out of the gate either.
 Sometimes going this route can land you in student loan debt while coming up empty on the job search front.
-To make your job hunt more pressing, you may have these troubles while trying to support your family, or attending school or working in another position.
+To make your job hunt more pressing, you may have these troubles while trying to support your family, or attending school, or working in another position.

 So, how can you show that you are qualified not only for the position you desire but also demonstrate that you are capable of that management position even though you don’t have the experience on paper?